Software apps and online services

-In case the iron is not connected to the controller, the controller starts tip selection mode.
-Select the tip name you going to insert from the tip list, then insert the tip.
+In case the iron tip is not connected to the controller, the controller starts tip selection mode.
+Select the tip name you are going to insert from the tip list, then insert the tip.

-The preset temperature can be adjusted by rotating the encoder handle while the iron is off.
+The preset temperature can be adjusted by rotating the encoder handle while the iron is powered off.
 To power on the soldering iron, push the encoder handle lightly.
 The main working mode of controller will be activated.
 Now the controller keeps the iron temperature near the preset one.

 In the main mode the display shows the following information:

 - The preset temperature on the left side of the upper line (in units selected - Celsius or Fahrenheit)

 - The 'ON' message on the right side of the upper line indicating that the iron is powered on and is still heating.
 When the iron reaches the preset temperature, the '

 rdy' (ready) message will be displayed; When the controller activates the standby mode, the 'stb' (standby) message will be displayed.